HodorNV/ALOps/Documentation/Globals.md

 * `Alops_PrintMemoryStats`: Print Memory Stats in checkEnvironment - useful for checking why certain pipelines are slow.
 * `Alops_OverrideFinSqlPath`: File path to finsql.exe for all steps that uses this.
 * `Alops_UpdateHostsFile`: When set true in de pipeline it will update the hostfile to make accessing the container easier
+* `Alops_PrintInputDetails`: Boolean, prints task inputs with all parameters in LIST form

 ## During the pipeline run, there are a few global variables will fill for your convenience:
 With the step "ALOpsInfo" you can get to all variables that are available.
 These are some ALOps-specific variables we created during the run: